rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 To prevent disclosure of the host IP address to a TURN server, the ICE agent MUST NOT form candidate pairs between its own relay candidates and remote mDNS candidates.
-Note that the converse is not an issue; the ICE agent MAY form a candidate pairs between its own mDNS candidates and remote relay candidates, as in this situation host IPs will not be sent directly to the TURN server.
+Note that the converse is not an issue; the ICE agent MAY form candidate pairs between its own mDNS candidates and remote relay candidates, as in this situation host IPs will not be sent directly to the TURN server.